Safe Sport

 At the National Level Swimming Canada has created a Mental Health Strategy for National Team members, including all carded athletes, coaches, and staff.
 The overall aim of the document is to establish a strategy and system that supports and improves the speed of care of an individual’s mental health through early identification of mental health issues, application of timely interventions and return to play/work procedures.
 The Mental Health Strategy document is available below in the resource section.

-In addition, to the Mental Health Strategy Swimming Canada also employs the “Employee and Family Assistance Program (EFAP)” services of Morneau Shepell for all carded athletes, coaches and staff.
+In addition, to the Mental Health Strategy Swimming Canada also employs the “Employee and Family Assistance Program (EFAP)” services of Telus Health for all carded athletes, coaches and staff.
 EFAP is a confidential and voluntary service offering support with mental health concerns, stress, grief and loss, crisis situations, work-life balance, addictions, legal advice, financial guidance, nutrition management and many other topics.
-To learn about how Morneau Shepell can help your organization visit https://www.morneaushepell.com/ca-en/employee-and-family-assistance-programs
+To learn about how Telus Health can help your organization visit https://lifeworks.com/en/efap-employee-family-assistance-program

 Resources